Are They the Same? Exploring Visual Correspondence Shortcomings of Multimodal LLMs: More Implementation Details

 \section{More Implementation Details}

-\textbf{More training details.} Our CoLVA training is divided into two phases: the pre-training phase and the fine-tuning phase.
+\textbf{More training details.} Our model comprises three components: a pre-trained MLLM InternVL2-4B~\cite{chen2024internvl}, a fine-grained vision expert RADIO~\cite{ranzinger2024radio}, and a RADIO adapter.
+We adopt Xtuner~\cite{2023xtuner} codebase to implement our method.
+We maintain the original architecture of both InternVL2-4B and RADIO, while the RADIO adapter is implemented using a two-layer MLP.
+Our training includes two stages: pre-training and supervised fine-tuning (SFT).
+We freeze the MLLM and RADIO during the pre-train stage, focusing solely on training the RADIO Adapter.
+During the SFT stage, we freeze the RADIO, the RADIO adapter, and all components of InternVL2-4B except the LLM.
+The LLM of the MLLM is trained by applying LoRA~\cite{hu2021lora}.

 During the pre-training phase, we sample 500k images with segmentation labels from SA1B~\cite{kirillov2023segment}.
 For each image, we apply augmentations such as Crop, Resize, Flip, and Rotation to simulate a pseudo video.
 We then sample two frames from this pseudo video to serve as our training samples.
 Taking InternVL2~\cite{chen2024internvl} as the base model and RADIO~\cite{ranzinger2024radio} as the vision expert, we input one image into the InternVL2 visual encoder and the other into RADIO.
 When selecting the (anchor, positive, negatives) triplet, the anchor is chosen from the image features output by RADIO, while the positive and negatives are selected from the image features output by the InternVL2 visual encoder.
 We perform full training from scratch on the RADIO adapter using only object-level contrastive loss.

 In the fine-tuning phase, we apply instruction augmentation to the original 220k MMVM data samples using object-level representations.
 Consequently, we utilize a total of 440k MMVM data samples during fine-tuning.
 When using Qwen2VL~\cite{wang2024qwen2} as the base model, to reduce sequence length and decrease computational resource requirements, we scale the long edge of all images to 1024 pixels and pad the short edge to 1024 pixels.